 The same goes for littering the trail with pointless graffiti, stickers and slogans.
 If you carry spray paint or permanent markers on the camino, you are basically either a vandal or a troll.
 Keep your opinion on abortion, independence or Michael Jackson to yourself, and stop signing your name on signs, barriers or walls (unless you are in the Blue Bar in Reliegos).
 Take a selfie instead, or post on Instagram if you need the world to know where you have been and when.

 When all that is said, I have found the covid camino walkers a very kind and friendly bunch, and apart from the masks and regulations everything feels much like it always did.
-The Spanish seem happy to have us back and we are so, so happy to be here.
-It is strange to see so few Americans, and no Australians or South Africans, but in time we will enjoy their company again too.
+The Spanish seem happy to see us and we are so, so happy to be back.
+It is strange to see so few Americans and Canadians, and no Australians, South Africans or Koreans, but we look forward to seeing them again when covid restrictions allow.

-Edited to add: One thing that seems to be missing is the dreaded camino flu, aka albergue fever, possibly norovirus spreading among tired people living in close quarters along the route.
+Speaking of infectious illnesses, one thing that seems to be missing is the dreaded camino flu, aka albergue fever, which is probably norovirus spreading among tired people living in close quarters along the route.
 Whatever caused it, it seems regular hand sanitising, new cleaning regimes, masks and/or social distancing has beaten it back.
 Long may it continue!